 - Tongue and gums turn a chocolate brown colour due to the build-up of methemoglobin

-As liver begins to fail, jaundice (yellowing of the skin and gums) and mental disturbances may occur.
+As the liver begins to fail, jaundice (yellowing of the skin and gums) and mental disturbances may occur.

 Please tell your veterinarian if you have administered any medication to your cat, your cat’s life depends on it.
 Diagnosis is made on a history of exposure to the medication, plus symptoms such as brown coloured gums.

 Your veterinarian may wish to run some tests to determine the extent of the damage, including biochemical profile, complete blood count, and urinalysis to look for methemoglobinemia and evaluate liver enzymes.

 Acetaminophen is rapidly absorbed, therefore seek immediate veterinary attention.